dbt-labs/docs.getdbt.com/website/docs/docs/about-setup.md

 sidebar_label: "About dbt setup"
 ---

 dbt compiles and runs your analytics code against your data platform, enabling you and your team to collaborate on a single source of truth for metrics, insights, and business definitions.
-There are two options for using dbt:
+There are two options for deploying dbt:

 **dbt Cloud** runs dbt Core in a hosted (single or multi-tenant) environment with a browser-based interface.
 The intuitive UI will aid you in setting up the various components. dbt Cloud comes equipped with turnkey support for scheduling jobs, CI/CD, hosting documentation, monitoring & alerting, and an integrated developer environment (IDE).